Uffizi: Modern times

-Because of its huge collection, some of the Uffizi's works have in the past been transferred to other museums in Florence—for example, some famous statues to the Bargello.
+Because of its vast collection, some of the Uffizi's works have in the past been transferred to other museums in Florence—for example, some famous statues to the Bargello.
 A project was finished in 2006 to expand the museum's exhibition space some 6,000 metres2 (64,000 ft2) to almost 13,000 metres2 (139,000 ft2), allowing public viewing of many artworks that had usually been in storage.

-The Nuovi Uffizi (New Uffizi) renovation project which started in 1989 was progressing well in 2015 to 2017.
+The Nuovi Uffizi (New Uffizi) renovation project which started in 1989 was progressing well from 2015 to 2017.
 It was intended to modernize all of the halls and more than double the display space.
-As well, a new exit was planned and the lighting, air conditioning and security systems were updated.
+A new exit was also planned and the lighting, air conditioning and security systems were updated.
 During construction, the museum remained open, although rooms were closed as necessary with the artwork temporarily moved to another location.
 For example, the Botticelli rooms and two others with early Renaissance paintings were closed for 15 months but reopened in October 2016.

-The major modernization project, New Uffizi, had increased viewing capacity to 101 rooms by late 2016 by expanding into areas previously used by the Florence State Archive.

-The Uffizi hosted over two million visitors in 2016, making it the most visited art gallery in Italy.
-In high season (particularly in July), waiting times can be up to five hours.
-Tickets are available on-line in advance, however, to significantly reduce the waiting time.
-A new ticketing system is currently being tested to reduce queuing times from hours to just minutes.
-The museum is being renovated to more than double the number of rooms used to display artwork.
+Over two million people visited the Uffizi in 2016, making it the most visited art gallery in Italy.
+At peak periods (particularly in July), waiting times for entry can be up to five hours.
+Advance tickets can be bought online, to significantly reduce the waiting time.
+In 2018 a revised ticketing system was introduced to reduce queuing times to just minutes.

 Due to the COVID-19 pandemic, the museum was closed for 150 days in 2020, and attendance plunged by 72 percent to 659,043.
-Nonetheless, the Uffizi was twenty-seventh in the list of most-visited art museums in the world in 2020.
+Nonetheless the Uffizi was 27th in the list of most-visited art museums in the world in 2020.
 Works from the Uffizi gallery collection are now available for remote viewing on Google Arts and Culture.
-The museum reopened in May 2021 following a renovation that included an addition of 14 new rooms and a display of additional 129 artworks, with the museum attempting to give more voice to historically underrepresented groups that include women and people of color.
+The museum reopened in May 2021 following a renovation that included an addition of 14 new rooms and a display of additional 129 artworks, with the museum attempting to give more voice to historically under-represented groups including women and people of color.

 Incidents

 On 27 May 1993, the Sicilian Mafia carried out a car bomb explosion in Via dei Georgofili which damaged parts of the palace and killed five people.
 The blast destroyed five pieces of art and damaged another 30.
 Some of the paintings were fully protected by bulletproof glass.
 The most severe damage was to the Niobe room and classical sculptures and neoclassical interior, which have since been restored, although its frescoes were damaged beyond repair.

+On 22 July 2022, members of the climate activist group Ultima Generazione (Last Generation) glued themselves to the glass protecting Sandro Botticelli's Primavera demanding an end to fossil fuel usage.
+The painting was undamaged.

+On 13 February 2024, members of Ultima Generazione glued images of flooding in Tuscany in 2023 to the glass protecting Sandro Botticelli's Birth of Venus in protest over the Italian government's inaction on climate change.
+The painting was undamaged and the images were removed.